 Individual tutoring is available only to students participating in MAP, the AS Program, or upon the written request of the Office of Accessibility Services.
 All other tutoring is offered in small groups of up to two students per session.
 Tutors will not accept additional students into a session that is already full under any circumstances except by permission of the center director.

 For MAP program policies, click here.

 The AS Program provides one-on-one tutoring upon request to students who are enrolled in an associate degree program at the college and who are currently registered for a math or science course covered by tutoring at the MSRC.
 AS students who would like one-on-one tutoring should visit the center and ask for a supervisor.

 Tutors do not help students directly with assignments that will be turned in for a grade.
 Your grades must reflect your own work, not the work of a tutor.
-If you have a graded homework assignment, take-home exam, lab report, etc., your tutor will be happy to work with you on similar material until you master the concepts so you can complete your graded assignment on your own.
+If you have a graded homework assignment, take-home exam, lab report, etc., your tutor will be happy to work with you on similar material to help you master the concepts and skills so you can complete your graded assignment on your own.
 Once the grade has been assigned, you may bring the assignment in for help from a tutor.
 For example, you are strongly encouraged to bring graded exams in so you can work with a tutor on the problems you missed to help you prepare for a cumulative final exam.